Bruno-Romero/cowBreedClassifier/README.md

 # About the project

-The idea of the project is to recognize if a cow is race-pure which is dramatically important to know its meat's price.
+The idea of the project is to recognize if a cow is pure breed which is dramatically important to know its meat's price.
-The model is trained for two races, hereford and angus, that's because they are the most frequent races in Uruguay.
+The model was trained for two breeds, hereford and angus, that's because they are the most frequent breeds in Uruguay.

 (is still under development)